hackintoanetwork/blog/content/blog/2023-Starlink-Router-Gen2-XSS-ENG.md

 ---

-This brings us to the question, "Can't we just send the same request payload to perform a CSRF attack?"
+This brings us to the question, "Can't we just send the same request payload to perform a `CSRF (Cross-Site Request Forgery)` attack?"

-While `CSRF (Cross-Site Request Forgery)` might be a possible scenario, such attacks are limited by the browser's Same-Origin Policy (SOP).
+While `CSRF (Cross-Site Request Forgery)` might be a possible scenario, such attacks are limited by the browser's `Same-Origin Policy (SOP)`.

 gRPC requires a specific **`content-type`** header, which is **`application/grpc-web+proto`**.